The Long Play: Singles

 The lead single "(I'll Never Be) Maria Magdalena" was released in March 1985 and went on to top the charts in 21 countries worldwide.
 It spent 16 weeks in the German top 20, remaining Sandra's only chart-topper in her home country, and is now considered her signature song.

 "In the Heat of the Night" was chosen as the follow-up single to "Maria Magdalena" in late 1985.
 The song charted within the top five in a number of European countries, later earning Sandra second place at the Tokyo Music Festival in 1986.
 The single version would only become available on CD on The Platinum Collection in 2009.

 The third and final commercial single taken from The Long Play was "Little Girl", released in early 1986.
 The song's music video was filmed entirely on location in Venice, Italy.
 "Little Girl" met with modest success in international music market.

 "Sisters and Brothers" was released in 1988 as a promotional single in Japan only.
 The song, dedicated to Sandra's brother Gaston, is a cover version of Michael Cretu's song "Zeitlose Reise" from his 1983 solo album Legionäre.

+Legacy

+In 2026, a new edition of the album was issued with colored vinyls.